 Even while Mark Zuckerberg testifies before Congress, social networks are struggling to fight back against fake news.
 Truth is, AI is really good at creating fake news, but not so good at detecting it.
-In this week’s AI News & Insights from Lexalytics, we’re exploring why AI won’t solve fake news, and how the problem will only get worse before it gets better.
+Today we’re exploring why AI won’t solve fake news, and how the problem will only get worse before it gets better.

 What is “fake news”?